neurodevflow/AsterikTE/replit.md

   - Updated all icon backgrounds and UI elements to use navy-blue, warm-orange color scheme
   - Completed comprehensive color palette audit with 99%+ brand consistency achieved
   - All hover states and interactive elements now use proper brand color transitions
+- July 15, 2025: CTA Button Color Standardization
+  - Fixed all CTA buttons across 30+ pages to use navy-blue instead of warm-orange
+  - Updated all Service pages and Industry pages with consistent navy-blue primary buttons
+  - Maintained white text with proper hover:bg-opacity-90 transitions
+  - All "Get Started" and "Learn More" buttons now use consistent navy-blue brand color

 ## User Preferences